zhaobenny/bz-cogs/ai_user/README.md

 ```

 Image scanning, if turned on, will be very CPU intensive.
 Not recommended for multiple servers/channels.
 See below for instructions on installing the necessary dependencies.
+(ARM not supported)

 ### 1. Install Python Dependencies